A Summer Respite in Troubled Ukraine

 Each Sunday, she’s one of the first to open its doors — and the community appreciates her talents in painting and modern dance.

-Since her mother is unable to pay for a vacation outside of Lugansk, the summer camp is a chance for Uliyana to get some respite from the difficult circumstances of her life and spend her summer with peers.
+Since her mother is unable to pay for a vacation outside of Lugansk, the JDC program is a chance for Uliyana to get some respite from the difficult circumstances of her life and spend her summer with peers.

 JDC also coordinated a summer playground program in Donetsk, another city heavily impacted by the crisis in Ukraine.